dis-sg/dis-sg.github.io/_pages/mascotdex.md

 For a start, mascots from the Government and non-profit sectors have been catalogued.
 More mascots, including those from the education and private sectors, will be added over time.

 The Mascotdex is still a work in progress.
 Some entries are missing details, such as their creators or associated merchandise.
-There’s even <a href="https://www.designinsingapore.com/mascotdex/champ/">one entry</a> with no known image on the Internet.

 If you have more information, notice a missing mascot, or spot any errors, please reach out to me at <a href="mailto:designinsingapore65@gmail.com">designinsingapore65@gmail.com</a>!